knights-of-academia/awesome-koa/sectors/computer-science.md

 # ⌨️ Computer Science

+> A variable is a magical place in space and time size of a few atoms where you can store anything you want
+- Spidi#8117

 ## Accessibility

 * [W3C Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) - Industry standard guidelines and requirements for accessibility